-Enjoy making your own homemade cleaners?
-This non-toxic homemade all-purpose cleaner is safe to use around children, disinfects, sanitizes, and is STUPID easy to make!
+This non-toxic DIY all-purpose cleaner is safe to use around children, disinfects, sanitizes, and is super easy to make!

 Making this DIY Homemade All-Purpose Cleaner was only my second time using essential oils – I’m super late to the oily mamas boat, but I am so glad to have discovered the INCREDIBLE cleaning and disinfecting qualities a natural cleaner has.

-Since having Jax, whom we lovingly call ‘The Terror’, I had to re-evaluate my cleaning products a little because I knew anything I cleaned would end straight back in my toddler’s mouth, or at least come into contact with his skin.
-I’ve always been a huge fan of bleach (because it’s easy and I know it kills everything it touches), but that isn’t the best option for my young family or my adventurous toddler.
+I’ve always been a fan of bleach (because it’s easy and I know it kills everything it touches), but that isn’t the best option for my young family or my adventurous toddler.

 I started exploring natural cleaning options, and came across some articles online outlining the disinfecting and sanitizing properties that some essential oils and vinegar have – I never realized!